chris-page-gov/os-mcp/README.md

 # OS NGD Features API - MCP Server

-A Python-based MCP server that provides access to the Ordnance Survey National Geographic Database (NGD) Features API.
+A Python-based MCP server that provides access to the Ordnance Survey APIs.

 ## Overview

-This service creates a bridge between MCP clients and the OS NGD Features API, making it easy to query geographic data through a standardised protocol.
+This service creates a bridge between MCP clients and the OS APIs, making it easy to query geographic data through a standardised protocol.

 The service handles authentication, (basic) rate limiting, and provides a simplified interface to the complex OS API.

 ## Project Structure

-- **api_service** - HTTP client implementation for the OS NGD Features API
+- **api_service** - HTTP client implementation for the OS APIs

   - Handles authentication, request formatting, and response processing
   - Manages rate limiting and error handling
   - Provides a clean interface to the external API endpoints

-- **mcp_service** - Exposes OS NGD API functionality as MCP tools
+- **mcp_service** - Exposes OS APIs functionality as MCP tools

   - Converts API responses to MCP-compatible formats
   - Implements business logic for feature operations